adaptingadapting/Holberton-SpeedrunAllChecksPercent/8variables_if_else_while/README.md

 task 7 easy as well, nothing to really comment

 task 8 is simple copy pasting and chaning 1 or two things, thats been this whole directory really

+tasl 9 is confusing with its wording, what does combination of single digit numbers mean